 Finally, most social media platforms require that an influencer give a disclaimer that their content has affiliated or marketing promotions.
 However, this does not seem to discourage the consumers’ faith in the credibility and authenticity of the influencers they follow.

-Which Chinese influencer is Right for Me?
+Which Chinese Influencer is Right for Me?

 In influencer marketing, consumers see the influencer engaging with a brand.
 In other words, Chinese influencers act as middlemen between the brand and the Chinese customers.
 When choosing an influencer for this marketing strategy, you should go with someone who will represent your brand perfectly.

 The influencer is your face on social media.
 It is up to you to ensure that your influencer matches your brand in interests, style, and value.
-Sometimes it might be better to go with a KOL or KOC who has fewer followers but a stronger community niche that represents your brand.
+Sometimes it might be better to go with a KOL or KOC that has fewer followers but a stronger community niche that represents your brand.
 Since some influencers have large followings, but many of these may be not suitable for your brand.

 However, you should thoroughly research your chosen Chinese influencer before you approach them.
 Do not just look at the number of followers they have.
 Account followers are often artificially built up with bots.
 Instead, check for the engagement value in their posts.
 A small active fan base is better than a larger inactive one.

-How to Find Influencers
+How to Find Chinese Influencers

 Alternatively, a Chinese marketing or KOL marketing agency can help you to find the right Wanghong, KOL, or KOC for your business.
 Chinese social media platforms include WeChat, Weibo, Douyin, Xiaohongshu, and Taobao, whereas Western platforms usually include Facebook and Instagram.
-We at Tenba Group are excited to find influencers for you!
+We at Tenba Group are excited to find Chinese influencers for you!

 Biggest Trends in China Influencer Marketing

-1. Real Benefit & Use
+1. Real Benefit & Use of Chinese Influencers

 As the worldwide economy is shaken by the Coronavirus pandemic, sales are plummeting across industries and nations.